 Answer = $22

-The first step is to calculate the conversion ratio, which is not provided in the question.
+The first step is to calculate the conversion ratio (it’s not provided).

-The parity price of $22 is another way of saying buying a bond for $1,100 and converting it into 50 shares of common stock costs $22 per share.
-With the stock price currently at $25, there actually is an arbitrage opportunity.
-The investor could buy 50 shares for an effective price of $22 per share (through buying the bond and converting), then sell those shares for a $3 profit per share.
+A parity price of $22 means buying the bond for $1,100 and converting into 50 shares costs $22 per share.
+Since the stock is trading at $25, there is an arbitrage opportunity: buy the bond, convert, then sell the shares for a $3 per share profit.

 A corporate bond has a conversion ratio of 10:1 and is purchased while the common stock trades at $90.
 What is the parity price of the bond?

-If the bond trades in the market at any price below $900, then the bond should be purchased and converted immediately.
-This allows the investor to sell the stock for a higher value than the purchase price of the bond, providing an immediate profit.
+If the bond trades below $900, an investor could buy the bond, convert immediately, and sell the stock for more than the bond’s purchase price - creating an immediate profit.

 A 7%, $1,000 par convertible corporate bond with a conversion price of $10 is purchased at 95.
 The common stock is currently trading at $8.
 What is the parity price of the bond?